Water Clock in Villa Borghese § Rome §

-Walking through the Pincio Park the large Water Clock remains almost hidden as it is surrounded by dense vegetation made of palm trees, rocks and a small pond.
-The silence, broken only by the flow of water, the wooden bridge, the rocky and lush islet on which the Clock stands, carry the visitor into a magical, timeless dimension; a contradiction if we think of the object we are talking about.
+Walking through Pincio Park the large Water Clock remains almost hidden as it is surrounded by dense vegetation made of palm trees, rocks, and a small pond.
+The silence, broken only by the flow of water, the wooden bridge, and the rocky and lush islet on which the Clock stands, carry the visitor into a magical, timeless dimension; a contradiction if we think of the object we are talking about.

 This “casket” setting and the turret containing the mechanism were designed by Giacchino Ersoch in perfect rural style, designed to evoke the forest.

-Next to the clock there is a Theater for children called San Carlino
+Next to the clock, there is a Theater for children called San Carlino